zac-heisey/murray-lampert/about.md

   heading: Why people like to do business with us.
   background-image: ''
   content: ''
+- template: rich-text
+  block: rich-text
+  background-color: sand
+  content: "<p><strong>YOU KNOW YOU'R HEARD.</strong><br>We listen to what you like
+    and why you want it.
+If it's too costly, we'll offer you a couple of alternatives to choose from.
+We treat the design and build as a collaborative process.</p><p><strong>WE'VE GOT YOUR BACK.</strong><br>This may be the first renovation project you've gone through.
+But you can relax, as we'll be there with you every step of the way.
+    We'll let you know what to expect and how much it will cost before any building begins.</p><p><strong>WE DON'T SELL, WE EDUCATE.</strong><br>We're never going to lay a heavy sales trip on you.
+Instead, we'll listen to you, and then offer some suggestions at a variety of price points.
+The final decisions is up to you.
+    No upselling and we are not change order driven.</p><p><strong>WE WORK WITH YOUR BUDGET.<br></strong>There aren't going to be any surprises at the end of your project.
+Sure, you might fall in love with a tile that is a little beyond your budget.
+But we'll let you know and even try try to make up for it in other portions of the project.</p><p><strong>WE BELIEVE IN ONE-ON- RELATIONSHIPS.</strong><br>You'll have the same architect, interior designer, and project manager for the duration of your project.
+That way, they know every detail of your project, and the reasons why certain choices were made.
+This provides you with a more proactive service and greater continuity.
+You are backed by Gregg Cantor and Rachel Cantor, the 3rd and 4th generations in the family business.</p><p><strong>YOU BENEFIT FROM OUR EXPERIENCE.</strong><br>Since we were established in 1975, we've learned a thing or two along the way.
+We can usually spot a situation before it becomes a costly problem, and we are always considerate of our clients budget.</p>"
 - template: call-to-action
   block: call-to-action
   layout: 3-Column